tnukjns/clean-go-simple-sample/README.md

 # Clean-Go-Simple-Sample
-Clean Go Simple Sample This repository contains two simple Go programs that output user IDs, highlighting the contrast between the Clean Architecture approach and the non-Clean Architecture approach.
+This repository contains two simple Go programs that output user IDs, highlighting the contrast between the Clean Architecture approach and the non-Clean Architecture approach.

 ## Usage